Gift for El Salvador mudslide victims comes at steep price

 Within an hour of the mudslide, Defense Minister Rene Merino appeared on the scene and tagged President Bukele in Twitter to let him know that he had taken personal command of the search and rescue operation.
 Hundreds of soldiers and trusted inmates from a nearby prison started digging for survivors and bodies.

 At dawn, Interior Minister Mario Durán joined the effort with drones and cameras.
-When he spoke to the media, he had smudges of dirt on his face — proof that the populist government was in the thick of it.
+When he spoke to the media, he had smudges of dirt on his face — proof that the government was in the thick of it.

 Almost as quickly, Adolfo Barrios, mayor of Nejapa and a member of the opposition Farabundo Marti National Liberation Front, arrived with his own camera and interrupted Durán.
 “I just want to pose some questions to the minister,” he said.